symfony/symfony-docs/contributing/code/create_bridge.rst

 --------------------

-Bridges are not documented with code documentation, you can use the component's readme file to add some informations about how to use it.
+Bridges are not documented with code documentation, you can use the component's readme file to add some information about how to use it.
 However components documentation requires some updates in order to stay up to date.

 For a Mailer Bridge